Vincenzo Fiore Marrese

 I chose the seaweed because I imagined that the animal that belongs to the jaw comes from the sea.

-However, one can imagine that the area was underwater centuries ago, or perhaps it will be in the future.
+What if the area was underwater centuries ago, or perhaps it will be in the future?

 What is the evolutionary history of the animal that once belonged to the jaw?
-Does their ancestors come, for example, from water?
+Do their ancestors come, for example, from water?

-As we can see, the creation of a context could lead, at the same time, to concrete questions.
-It shows how complex the relationship between imagination and knowledge is.
+The creation of a context could lead to concrete questions.
+The relationship between imagination and knowledge appears complex.

 The seaweed strands come from seaweed twine.
 I separated the two strings from the twine to obtain some strands.